17 Best Teacher-Student Relationship Movies of All Time

 4. Madchen in Uniform (1931)

 This film was the subject of controversy at the time of its release, and it isn’t too difficult to see why it was so.
 For starters, the German film was one of the first to depict homosexuality.
-Taking place in a Catholic boarding school, it follows the life of Manuela, a student without a mother, with a father gone off to war, living a life that lacks love and close contact.
+Taking place in a Catholic boarding school, it follows the life of Manuela, a student without a mother, with a father who has gone off to war, living a life that lacks love and close contact.
 The entire school appears to be that way, homing hungry, deprived girls who are unsure of what to think and feel.
 Manuela is a highly emotional child, and her state forces her to develop feelings for her teacher, Fraulein von Burnberg.
-It is very surprising to see Manuela get closer to the older woman, mostly because the stuff of this film feels very ahead of its time.
+It is very surprising to see Manuela get closer to the older woman, mostly because the stuff of this film feels significantly ahead of its time.
 On a drunken, tipsy night, the girl lets out her feelings for the teacher, and the touching film relates to us via the disastrous situations (yet hopeful in a lot of ways) that follow.
 You may watch ‘Madchen in Uniform’ here.

 3. Notes on a Scandal (2006)